ssavalot/Write-and-Notify/README.md

     3. Select one or multiple wite nodes.
     4. Press Run button.
 If you leave the fields blank, you can execute selected Write nodes.

-    The tool currently only works with g-mail and yahoo accounts.
+    The tool currently works with g-mail and yahoo accounts.
+    If you want to add other e-mail provider, change the following line(33):

+        SERVER_INFO = [["yahoo", "smtp.mail.yahoo.com", 587], ["gmail", "smtp.gmail.com", 587]]

+    little explanation
+    e-mail provider sort name: "yahoo"
+    (only work with) smtp server: "smtp.mail.yahoo.com"
+    port: 587

     You can execute multiple write nodes, the rendering is sorted by render order.

 SECURITY